sergio-gomez/Radalib/radalib-README.txt

     platforms.

-The size of radalib at version radalib-20210315-172806 is:
+The size of radalib at version radalib-20210720-181118 is:

-Code   :   260 Ada files
+Code:     260 Ada files
-Files  :   717 files
+Files:    719 files
-Source : 65897 lines of Ada code
+Source: 65915 lines of Ada code

 -----------